pnp/List-Formatting/view-samples/image-overlay-buttons/readme.md

 # SharePoint List Formatting - Image with Overlay Buttons

-A custom SharePoint list formatting JSON that displays images with overlay buttons in a modern card layout.
+A custom SharePoint list formatting JSON that displays images with overlay buttons in a modern card layout, designed to work consistently across all image aspect ratios.

 ## Overview

-This formatting creates an attractive card-style view for SharePoint lists containing images with action buttons overlaid on the image.
-Perfect for galleries, product catalogs, or any list where you need quick actions on visual content.
+This improved formatting creates an attractive card-style view for SharePoint lists containing images with action buttons overlaid on the image.
+The solution uses absolute positioning and a consistent container height to ensure buttons appear reliably regardless of image orientation or aspect ratio.

 ![screenshot of the sample](assets/screenshot.png)

 ## Features

-- **Image Display**: Full-width responsive images with rounded corners
+- **Responsive Image Display**: Images fill container while maintaining aspect ratio
-- **Overlay Buttons**: Two action buttons positioned over the bottom of the image
+- **Consistent Overlay Buttons**: Always positioned at bottom with gradient background
-- **Semi-transparent Design**: Buttons have a glass effect with transparency
+- **Modern Glassmorphism Design**: Semi-transparent buttons with backdrop blur
-- **Responsive Layout**: Adapts to different screen sizes
+- **Universal Compatibility**: Works with portrait, landscape, and square images
-- **Modern Styling**: Clean, professional appearance with proper spacing
+- **Professional Styling**: Clean appearance with shadows and rounded corners
-- **External Links**: Buttons can link to any external URL
+- **Secure External Links**: Opens in new tab with proper security attributes

 ## Prerequisites